Pittsford Village Chat

 Two Streets Getting Their First Real Upgrade

-That's changing now.
-Construction started this week on a comprehensive reconstruction of both streets — what the Village is calling a "long-awaited" project, and for anyone who has tried to walk these blocks, that description lands exactly right.
-The work includes new curbing, installation of new sidewalks with ADA-compliant handicap ramps, repair and replacement of select curb and gutter locations, milling and full resurfacing of the pavement, and new pavement striping.
+South Street and Wood Street have been part of the village's daily rhythm for as long as anyone has lived here.
+This fall, the Village completed a comprehensive reconstruction of both streets — new curbing, installation of new sidewalks with ADA-compliant handicap ramps, repair and replacement of select curb and gutter locations, milling and full resurfacing of the pavement, and new pavement striping.

 What This Means for Walkers